Could hydro power projects be the answer to providing reliable support to renewable energy sources in the future?

 “That can be eliminated with the right number of pumped storage systems.
 I’ve no doubt that these projects can help give the country energy security.”

 A pumped storage hydro project is a major undertaking and finding the right location is essential for all sorts of reasons.Mark and his colleagues worked with a global technical company to identify 150 potential sites for the three planned projects.

-He said: “We did not want to pursue any project that had a negative impact on the environment.”
+He said: “We did not want to pursue any project that had a negative impact

 It’s hoped this thorough approach will pay off with consent for the Red John project this year.
 The other two sites will go forward to planning authorities at the end of 2020 with consent anticipated late in 2021 or in early 2022.